Tinamous/PawnShy/README.md

 * 3D Printed case
 * 3D (SLA) printed pawns

-The Raspbery Pi polls the NFC sensor waiting for a card or p2p connection and reads the following to get an email/website:
+The Raspberry Pi polls the NFC sensor waiting for a card or p2p connection and reads the following to get an email/website:

 * Card serial number - linked though an external database to email address
 * Uri NDEF record for a website